(also known as the Riffle Waterfall)

 Riffle Falls is also beautiful in the wintertime after adequate rainfall.
 The water flow shown is about one-third of what it would be in a really heavy thunderstorm / flashflood event.

-In the background is the upper waterfall, and the middle waterfall is also shown as it cuts through a narrow channel in the rock formation.
-Both of these waterfalls would be a type of a "cascade waterfall", each dropping at least 5 feet in height over a short distance.
-A couple of hundred feet or so downstream is the 8 foot "plunge waterfall".
+Riffle Falls has two cascade falls, each dropping at least 5 feet in height over a short distance.
+In addition, a couple of hundred feet or so downstream is the 8 foot "plunge waterfall".
 Riffle Falls is one of the most beautiful natural scenic areas in Jackson County, West Virginia.
+It is located in Cottageville, West Virginia.

 While the waterfall(s) are beautiful, perhaps the sunlight reflections are their best asset.
 To watch the sunlight reflections on the rock in the gorge as well as on the rock at the largest waterfall (the Riffle Waterfall) is just so peaceful.
 All waterfalls are unique and beautiful in their own way, and this one is no exception.
 Located in Jackson County, West Virginia, the Riffle Waterfall (Riffle Falls) may be small compared to many waterfalls, but most waterfalls don't have a natural light display like this one.
 With the right conditions, including the amount of rainfall, the amount of sunlight and clouds, and the month and the time of day (as these affect the sun angle for the light reflections), this waterfall is a gem to video and photograph.
-The three waterfalls at Riffle Falls are "ephemeral waterfalls", so they only flow after a rain or a significant snowmelt.
+The three waterfalls at Riffle Falls are "ephemeral waterfalls", so they only flow after a heavy rain or a significant snowmelt.

 As the owners of the property where Riffle Falls is located, David Riffle and his wife, Li-Yun Riffle hope that you have enjoyed watching some of the waterfall videos above, and also enjoyed listening to the sound of the water.
 Speaking of beautiful sounds, Li-Yun Riffle is featured in the following two videos below playing a 21-string Guzheng instrument.
 The first video below is of her playing "Amazing Grace", and the second video below is of her playing a John Denver classic and a West Virginia state song "Country Roads".
 Since Riffle Falls is in West Virginia, the song "Country Roads" is sort of the grand finale here on this website.